 Dear Comparative Study of Electoral Systems (CSES) user community,

-There will be a reception to honor Noam and his work on Friday August 28, 2015 at 7:30pm in Montreal, Canada at the annual meeting of the European Consortium for Political Research.
-The reception will include a brief presentation of the winning work, and an update about the overall project.
+There will be a reception to honor Kimuli, Pavithra, and their work on Friday September 2, 2016 at 7:30pm in Philadelphia, USA at the annual meeting of the American Political Science Association (APSA).
+The reception will include a brief presentation of the winning work.

-This year’s Selection Committee consisted of Rachel Meneguello of the Universidade Estadual de Campinas, Markus Quandt of the GESIS – Leibniz Institute for the Social Sciences, and Zeynep Somer-Topcu of Vanderbilt University.
+This year’s Selection Committee consisted of Orit Kedar (chair) of The Hebrew University of Jerusalem, Stephen Quinlan of the GESIS – Leibniz Institute for the Social Sciences, and Masahiro Yamada of Kwansei Gakuin University.
 The Selection Committee described their selection of the winning work as follows:

 The CSES would like to thank this year’s Selection Committee, and express its appreciation for all of the nominations for this year’s prize.
 We would also like to thank the GESIS – Leibniz Institute for the Social Sciences for sponsoring the prize.